-The Gay Pride or LGBT pride movement is a positive stance against discrimination and violence toward lesbian, gay, bisexual, and transgender (LGBT) people to promote their self-affirmation, dignity, equality rights, increase their visibility as a social group, build community, and celebrate sexual diversity and gender variance.
+The Gay Pride movement is a positive stance against discrimination and violence toward lesbian, gay, bisexual and transgender and others to promote their self-affirmation, dignity, equality rights, increase their visibility, build community, and celebrate sexual diversity and gender variance.

-The Australian Lesbian and Gay Archives is based in Melbourne.
-It is the only community group in Australia that actively collects and preserves lesbian and gay material from across the country, and makes it readily accessible.
+The Australian Lesbian and Gay Archives (ALGA) is based in Melbourne.
+They aim to actively collect and preserves lesbian and gay material from across the country, and makes it readily accessible.

 Historic sites in Melbourne include: